 Bulbs for Colorado Gardens

-Since then, we have added more than 30 wonderful varieties.
-The bulb list is what we have or are expecting for this fall.
-Quantities are limited and may sell out quickly.
-We recommend that you purchase your bulbs in September and hold them for planting when the soil is cooler (except Saffron Crocus and Crocus speciosus, which should be planted as soon as possible).
+Since then, we have added many wonderful varieties (Individual descriptions and images, below.)
+Quantities are limited and often sell out quickly.
+We recommend that you purchase your bulbs in September and hold them for planting when the soil is cooler (except Saffron Crocus and Crocus speciosus, which should be planted in September).
 Planting depths are to the bottom of the planting hole where the base of the bulb rests.
 Planting depth can vary depending on how light or heavy your soil is – plant deeper in light soils, shallower in heavier soils.
-AS a general rule planting depth is 3 times the height of the bulb.
-Single Early, Triumph, Darwin Hybrid, and Multi-flowering tulips should be planted 8″ deep to perform as perennials, and fertilized each year just after bloom.
+As a general rule planting depth is 3 times the height of the bulb.
+Single Early, Triumph, Darwin Hybrid, and Multi-flowering tulips should be planted 8″ deep to perform as perennials and fertilized each year just after bloom.
 Be sure to allow the leaves and stems to wither naturally before cutting them down.